The Wongery

 During the beginning of the COVID-19 pandemic in 2020, Unity Technologies announced that all the course content on their website to learn their popular game engine, Unity, would be temporarily free.
 (This ended up not being temporary after all, but at least at the beginning that was the projection.)
 I decided I would take advantage of this deal and, well, try to learn to make games in Unity.
 This wasn't actually my very first time using Unity; I'd worked with it in the past, even started making a game with it.
 But I'd never really made a systematic effort to learn its features and functionality, and now, well, I did.
 There was a "Live Learn" class going on with live remote instructors, and I joined in on that... although I hadn't found out about the course until it was almost over, so I had a lot of hasty catching up to do with old sessions.
 I continued with other Unity Learn content after that, learned more about the engine, even participated in a few game jams.

 I had a lot of ideas for video games I wanted to make.
 (Whether I had the skills, time, or talent to ever make those games was an open question, but that's beside the immediate point.)
 But before I started in earnest on any of those projects, there was one thing that gave me a bit of pause.
 (Besides possibly not having the skills, time, or talent.)
 Unity was, as I understood it, currently the most popular game engine for indie and professional game developers alike.
 But there was another engine that was a not-too-distant second.
-Like the Unity, the Unreal Engine was also free for personal use, and had considerable free learning content online—though it didn't seem to have anything like Unity's Live Learn classes.
+Like Unity, the Unreal Engine was also free for personal use, and had considerable free learning content online—though it didn't seem to have anything like Unity's Live Learn classes.
 Still, might it be worth looking into?
 Granted, I'd already sunk a lot of time into learning Unity, but how did I know until I tried it that I might not like the Unreal Engine better?

 There were some things happened with Unity that gave me some misgivings about it.
 The Live Learn content, frequent and plentiful when I first started with it, slowed to a trickle and now seems to have ceased entirely—the Live Learn page still exists, but has for some time shown no upcoming classes.
 And I wasn't sure what it portended when Unity laid off hundreds of employees last year.
 But that and a few other missteps weren't enough to completely tip the scales against it; as I said, I'd already sunk a lot of time into learning Unity, and I liked my experience with it so far.
 I did still intend at some point to look into Unreal Engine (I've bought a few Udemy courses on it, though given the amount of free learning content available on the Unreal site, maybe this was superfluous), but I wasn't sure how much I'd really be using it.
 Based on what I'd read about comparisons between Unity and the Unreal Engine, I thought maybe I'd end up using Unity for 2D games and the Unreal Engine for 3D, but that was a very tentative decisions.
 I'd maybe have to wait and see what I thought about the Unreal Engine once I'd looked into it more, and even then I wasn't sure it would be an easy decision.